renzofbn/portfolio/src/pages/posts/htdf.md

         prev_value = value
     return result
 ```

-*Explanation:*
-- **Dictionary Setup:** Maps each Roman numeral to its Arabic value.
-- **Loop:** Iterates over the string in reverse to compare each numeral with the previous value.
-- **Condition:** Determines whether to add or subtract based on the numeral's order.
+Now that you have the code, you can test it and debug any issues that arise.

 ---

 ## Test and Debug

-**Concept:**
-Finally, validate your function using a testing framework or simple test cases.
-The goal is to verify the correctness and handle unexpected inputs by using exceptions or error-handling mechanisms.
+Finally, validate your function using a testing framework or simple test cases. **The goal is to verify the correctness and handle unexpected inputs** by using exceptions or error-handling mechanisms.

 **Example:**